flatland-association/flatland-book/intro.md

 **[Make your first Challenge Submission in 5 minutes!](getting-started/first-submission)**

-To learn more about Flatland, you can read [how to interact with this environment](getting-started/env), how to get started with [reinforcement learning methods](getting-started/rl) or with [operations research methods](getting-started/or).
+To learn more about Flatland, you can read how to [interact with this environment](getting-started/env), how to get started with [reinforcement learning methods](getting-started/rl) or with [operations research methods](getting-started/or).

+To go further, check out the research ongoing around this environment: [multiple baselines](research/baselines) are available, as well as a list of [unexplored research ideas](research/research-ideas).
+The [best solutions from previous Flatland challenges](research/previous-challenges) are also openly available.

 Design principles
 ---